darkrider00/notes/notes/Google cloud professional/Labs/Networking in google cloud - fundamentals/Analyzing Network Traffic with VPC Flow Logs.md

 You have configured a VPC network, enabled VPC Flow Logs, and created a web server in that network.
 Then, you generated HTTP traffic to the web server, viewed the traffic logs in the Cloud console, and analyzed the traffic logs in BigQuery.
 Finally, you used VPC Flow Log aggregation for balancing your traffic visibility and storage cost.

 There are multiple use cases for VPC Flow Logs.
 For example, you might use VPC Flow Logs to determine where your applications are being accessed from in order to optimize network traffic expense, to create HTTP load balancers to balance traffic globally, or to deny unwanted IP addresses with Cloud Armor.

+The purpose of each field is explained below.

+- **Aggregation time interval:** Sampled packets for a time interval are aggregated into a single log entry.
+This time interval can be 5 sec (default), 30 sec, 1 min, 5 min, 10 min, or 15 min.

+- **Metadata annotations:** By default, flow log entries are annotated with metadata information, such as the names of the source and destination VMs or the geographic region of external sources and destinations.
+This metadata annotation can be turned off to save storage space.

+- **Log entry sampling:** Before being written to the database, the number of logs can be sampled to reduce their number.
+By default, the log entry volume is scaled by 0.50 (50%), which means that half of entries are kept.
+You can set this from 1.0 (100%, all log entries are kept) to 0.0 (0%, no logs are kept).